mame-baba/JavaScript-Core-3-Coursework-Week1/mandatory/debugging-practice/task.md

 ## Bugs to be fixed

-1. mall bugs in my code...but I'm lazy so I can't fix them all.
+1. small bugs in my code...but I'm lazy so I can't fix them all.

 I wish somebody would help me!Website loads but nothing works in my javascript
 2. Website loads but nothing happens